sudheerj/reactjs-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

 268. ### What are the use cases of useContext hook?
+     Some of the common use cases of useContext are listed below,

+     1. **Theme customizations:** The useContext hook can be used to manage and apply custom themes for an application.
+That means it allows users to personalize the appearance of the application.
+     2. **Support localization:** The context hook is helpful to implement localization by providing translated strings to components based on the user's language/locale preference.
+     3. **User authentication:** It can be used to manage user authentication or session status and display user specific information with in components.

 **[⬆ Back to Top](#table-of-contents)**

 269.  ### When to use client and server components?

       You can efficiently build nextjs application if you are aware about which part of the application needs to use client components and which other parts needs to use server components.
 The common cases of both client and server components are listed below: